4.2 Ansible Playbooks - Templates

 Create a playbook serverinfo.yml that does the following:

-• On all nodes: Place a file /root/serverinfo.txt with a line like follows for each and every server in the inventory:
+• On all nodes: Place a file /root/serverinfo.txt with a line like the following repeated for each and every server in the inventory:

 <hostname>: OS: <operating system> IP: <IP address> Virtualization Role: <hardware type>